 Financial Aid Deadlines

 The deadlines for financial aid are the same as admission application deadlines.
-Students applying for financial aid must complete their FAFSA and CSS Profiles by the following dates:
+A student applying for financial aid must complete their FAFSA and CSS Profile by the following dates:

 - Early Decision 1: November 15